-Medical Services Sports Medicine Heat Index Find a Location Find a Doctor Sports Medicine Menu Sports Medicine Athletic Training Athletic Trainer Tips Back On Track Aquatic Therapy Injury Clinics Heat Index Concussions ImPACT™ Testing Medical Motion On the Run with Stacey Resources FAQs Be Aware of the Heat Index When practicing or working out outdoors, it is important to be aware of what the heat index is.
+Medical Services Sports Medicine Heat Index Find a Location Find a Doctor Sports Medicine Menu Sports Medicine Physical Therapy Athletic Partnerships Athletic Trainer Tips Back On Track Aquatic Therapy Injury Clinics Heat Index Concussions ImPACT™ Testing On the Run with Stacey Resources FAQs Golf Performance Program Be Aware of the Heat Index When practicing or working out outdoors, it is important to be aware of what the heat index is.
 According to the National Weather Service, The 'Heat Index' is a measure of how hot weather "feels" to the body.
 Heat index is calculated by looking at the relative humidity at the site of the activity and the temperature.
 Outdoor activity should be modified or eliminated based on the heat index.
 Click here to download a printable Heat Index chart (taken from the KMA/KHSAA website) to determine how safe it is for outdoor activities.
 To determine the Heat Index for your activity, enter the relative humidity and temperature in Fahrenheit into the calculator on this page.
 Staying Hydrated Our own Dr. Michael Miller of St. Elizabeth Sports Medicine says that right now, as temperatures outside are warming but not too hot, it is the best training time to help your body ease into outdoor exercise.
 Check out the best ways to stay hydrated during as you ease into those activities.
 Contact Us Have more questions about the heat index?
 Call (859) 212-5600 to schedule an appointment with our Sports Medicine physicians.